 How much does the MacBook Air cost?
 Pricing and configurations

-Starting at $1,199, the MacBook Air ain't cheap.
+Starting at $1,099 (formerly $1,199, the price was changed on July 9), the MacBook Air ain't cheap.
 It also sells at a notable price hike from the previous-gen Air, which started at $999.

 Inky black spiders in the opening credits looked so dark that I wondered for a second if this notebook was using an OLED display (it's not).
 As I watched a 4K video of the Colorado Rockies and a nearby pond, I noted tons of detail, including tiny ripples in the water and small, sharp, jagged rocks at the tops of the summits.